backstage/backstage/docs/features/kubernetes/authentication.md

-The authentication process in kubernetes is basically separate from backstage auth, the providers are configured so your kubernetes plugin can locate and access the clusters you have access to, the providers currently available are categorized in server side auth and client side auth, here's the list:
+The authentication process in kubernetes is basically separate from backstage auth, the providers are configured so your kubernetes plugin can locate and access the clusters you have access to, the providers currently available are categorized in server side auth and client side auth.

 ## Server Side Providers

 These providers authenticate your _application_ with the cluster, meaning anyone that is logged in into your backstage app will be granted the same access to Kubernetes objects.
 The providers available as server side are:

-* `aws`
+- `aws`
-* `azure`
+- `azure`
-* `googleServiceAccount`
+- `googleServiceAccount`
-* `localKubectlProxy`
+- `localKubectlProxy`
-* `serviceAccount`
+- `serviceAccount`

 ## Client Side Providers